dragonexpert/recentthreads/README.md

 **Installation**

-1) Upload inc/plugins/recentthread.php to your inc/plugins directory.
+1) Upload the entire zip file to your forums directory.
+All files should extract to the proper location.
+Note that the directory Recent Threads in the inc/plugins folder needs to be uploaded as well.

 2) Install from the Admin CP.